IBM/aspera-cli/docs/README.md

 #### Special Option Preset: `default`

-This preset name is reserved and contains an array of key-value, where the key is the name of a plugin, and the value is the name of another preset.
+This preset name is reserved and contains a `Hash`, where the key is the name of a plugin, and the value is the name of another preset.
 Usually, [Option presets](#option-preset) are used to contain pre-defined options and values, but this preset contains names of presets to be used by default for plugins.

 When a plugin is invoked, the preset associated with the name of the plugin is loaded, unless the option `--no-default` (or `-N`) is used.